Complexity and numerical experiments of a new adaptive generic proximal bundle method: Complexity analysis

 \section{Complexity analysis}

+This section is devoted to the convergence and iteration-complexity analysis of the proposed adaptive GPB method.
+We establish global convergence results and derive complexity bounds under both general convexity and strong convexity assumptions.

-The goal of this section is to prove Theorem \ref{thouterall} which gives the complexity of Adaptive GPB.
+The goal of this section is to prove Theorem \ref{thouterall} given below which gives the complexity of Adaptive GPB.
 We will use the recent results of the complexity of FSCO framework from \cite{guigues2024universal}.
+We define outer iterations of the method as the iterations $k$ such that $t_k \leq \bar \varepsilon/2$ (final iterations of a cycle that is not bad).
+It is easy to see that we can cast the outer iterations of the method as the outer iterations of FSCO framework from \cite{guigues2024universal} with parameters $\chi=0$, $\sigma = \mu \underline{\lam}$, and $\varepsilon=\bar \varepsilon/2$.
 However, the complexity of Adaptive GPB does not follow immediately from that of FSCO and we provide in this section the additional proofs necessary to complete this complexity analysis.

+The complexity analysis of FSCO gives us a control on the number of outer iterations necessary to get an $\bar \varepsilon$ optimal solution.
+In our analysis, we will \begin{itemize} \item[(i)] give a bound on the number of bad cycles; \item[(ii)] derive a bound on the number of inner iterations of every cycle. \end{itemize} Finally, we need to check that the assumptions needed to apply the results of the complexity analysis of FSCO are satisfied, namely that \begin{itemize} \item[(iii)] model $\Gamma \in \mConv{n}$; \item[(iv)] there is some (known) $\underline \lambda$ such that $\lambda \geq \underline \lambda$ for all iterations; \item[(v)] the termination criterion $t_k \leq \bar \varepsilon/2$ will be satisfied in a cycle when $\lambda$ is sufficiently small. \end{itemize}

-Let us define a cycle as a sequence of iterations of the subroutine.
-Such cycle either stops with failure or with $t_i \leq {\bar \varepsilon}/2$.
-Let us call a stage a sequence of cycles that ends with a cycle ending with $t_i \leq {\bar \varepsilon}/2$, preceded by cycles (eventually none of them) that all end with failure.
-Eventually a stage can be made of a single cycle that ends with $t_i \leq {\bar \varepsilon}/2$, therefore preceded by no cycle ending with failure.
+Assumption (iii) is satisfied by Adaptive GPB.
+We concentrate on showing (i), (ii), (iv), and (v) in what follows.
+For our analysis, it will be convenient to define the concept of stages.
+Recall that a cycle is as a sequence of iterations of the subroutine.
+Such cycle either is bad or ends for an iteration $i$ such that $t_i \leq {\bar \varepsilon}/2$.
+Let us call a stage a sequence of cycles that ends with a cycle ending with $t_i \leq {\bar \varepsilon}/2$, preceded by cycles (eventually none of them) that are all bad.
+Eventually a stage can be made of a single cycle that ends with $t_i \leq {\bar \varepsilon}/2$, therefore preceded by no bad cycle.
+Using FSCO framework, we show that the number of stages is at most $T_1$ for $T_1$ given by (\ref{eq:T1}).
+We will also show that the number of consecutive bad cycles is at most $k_2$ and therefore the maximal number of cycles in a stage is $T_2=1+k_2$ for $T_2$ and $k_2$ respectively given in (\ref{eq:T2}) and \eqref{k2bound}.
+Finally, we will show that the number of iterations in a cycle is at most $T_3:=k_3$ for $k_3$ given in \eqref{formk3}.
+With these results at hand, we will conclude that the functional complexity to get an $\bar \varepsilon$ optimal solution with Adaptive GPB is at most $T_1 T_2 T_2$, see Theorem \ref{thouterall}.
+We now proceed with our work plan.

-Let $x_*$ denote the closest solution of \eqref{eq:ProbIntro2} to the initial point $x_0$ of Adaptive GPB and let $d_0$ denote its distance to $x_0$, i.e.,
+Let $x_*$ denote the closest solution of \eqref{eq:ProbIntro2} to the initial point $x_0$ of Adaptive GPB and let $d_0$ denote its distance to $x_0$, i.e., { }